Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Next in line is `Surrogate-Control` (see [my post on HTTP caching](/posts/http-caching/) for more information on this cache header), which takes priority over `Cache-Control`.
 The `Cache-Control` header itself takes priority over `Expires`.

 > Note: if you ever want to debug Fastly and your custom VCL then it's recommended you create a 'reduced test case' using their [Fastly Fiddle](https://fiddle.fastlydemo.net/) tool.
 Be aware this tool shares code publicly so don't put secret codes or logic into it!
+Don't forget to add `return` statements to the functions in the Fiddle UI, otherwise the default Fastly boilerplate VCL will be executed and that can cause confusion if your service typically doesn't use it! e.g. httpbin origin was sending back a 500 and `vcl_fetch` was triggering a restart and I didn't know why.
+I discovered I had to add `return(deliver)` in `vcl_fetch` to prevent Fastly boilerplate from executing!

 <div id="3.2"></div>
 ## Fastly Default Cached Status Codes